celer-network/peti-rfq-mm/doc/mm.md

 grpcServer.Serve(listener)
 ```

-But if you think the struture of [Server](./sdk.md#type-server) is ok, then you can only customize its subcomponents that
+But if you think the structure of [Server](./sdk.md#type-server) is ok, then you can only customize its subcomponents that
 you want to change.
 With this Server, you can still customize how does it serve price&quote requests and process orders.

 ### Customize subcomponents